deseretbook/classy_hash/README.md

 The `validate` method will raise an exception if validation fails.
 Validation proceeds until the first invalid value is found, then an error is thrown for that value.
-Later values are not checked.
+Later values are not checked unless you run a full validation with `validate_full`.

 You can pass `strict: true` as a keyword argument to `validate` to raise an error if the input hash contains any members not specified in the schema.